A jet ski cover is a large piece of fabric that goes over your jet ski to protect it from the sun and water.

 If you get your jet ski shrink-wrapped, make sure they put something soft and protective over the hood and any shiny plastic.

-If you’re thinking about shrink-wrapping your jet ski, then give one of these Jet Ski Cover a try first*.
-You might like this better and can use it multiple years if you take care of it and don’t heat shrink it.
+If you’re thinking about shrink-wrapping your watercraft, then give one of these Jet Ski Cover a try first (Amazon Link Ad).
+You might like this better and can use it for multiple years if you take care of it and don’t heat shrink it.
 This style of cover is how many boat manufacturers ship them to the dealership, it works quite well.

-It cost anywhere from $10 to $15 a foot to shrink-wrap a boat.
+It costs anywhere from $12 to $25 a foot to shrink-wrap a boat.

-Jet skis are 10 to 12 feet long, so it would cost between $100 to $200 to shrink wrap your jet ski.
+Jet skis are 10 to 12 feet long, so it would cost between $120 to $300 to shrink wrap.
+I know that can sound like a lot, but OEM covers are getting more expensive.

 The best deal you’re going to find is a dealership that will also winterize your jet ski at the same time, as they will often do a package deal.